brawyn77/GA-Connect/README.md

 ## Installation
 You can find GA Connect on [heroku.com/ga-connect](http://www.gooogle.com).
-If you'd like to install it locally, (explain how to install dependencies here.)
+If you"d like to install it locally, (explain how to install dependencies here.)

 ## Our Approach
 We first identified that a personal pain that we felt as GA students that we wanted to solve was the limited opportunities we had to collaborate and get to know other GA students, particular UX design students.